 The median gender pay gap is calculated by listing all of the salaries in numerical order.
-The median average is the middle number.
-We can then compare the median average pay for men with the median average pay for women.
-The difference between the two figures is the median average gender pay gap.
+The median is the middle number.
+We can then compare the median pay for men with the median pay for women.
+The difference between the two figures is the median gender pay gap.

 At Staffordshire University this is 0%.
-While this is very positive, particularly when compared to the HE Sector at 14.3% (ONS data, 2016-17) if we remove the 'casual' staff from our conversation the median gender pay gap is 5.7%.
-This is an improvement on our 2019 position (8.45%).
+Whilst this is positive, particularly when compared to the HE Sector at 14.3% (ONS data, 2016-17) if we remove the hourly paid part time staff from our calculation the median gender pay gap is 8.5%.